tabuna/Fallback/README.md

 # Actions for Failback

-Actions for Failback is a small wrapper that allows you to create a branch of inaccessibility.
+Actions for Failback is a lightweight wrapper that empowers you to handle unavailability gracefully.

-## Install
+## Installation

-You can install the package via Composer by running the following command:
+To install the package, you can use Composer.
+Simply run the following command:

 ``` bash
 $ composer require tabuna/failback